 Trademark rights in the U.S. arise from commercial use of a mark.
 “Common law” rights can accrue automatically through use of a mark but are generally limited to the geographic area in which the mark is actually used.
 Registering a mark has benefits, and a federal registration on the Principal Register can secure rights over the entire country and can be used to prevent unauthorized importation of goods bearing the mark.
 Federal registration generally requires use in interstate commerce, territorial commerce, or foreign/tribal commerce (with a limited exception if a foreign registration exists).

 Trademarks are also territorial.
 Rights in one country generally provide no exclusivity in another.
 But most countries have no use requirement; many follow a first-to-file system and may provide little or no rights based on use alone.
+Also, many other countries are more restrictive than the U.S. in terms of the level of distinctiveness required for a mark to be registrable.

 Trademark rights can potentially last indefinitely if still in use but can be abandoned through nonuse without intention to resume.
 Federal rights are presumptively abandoned after three years of nonuse.
 A branding “refresh” or other changes to a mark may result in the loss of existing trademarks rights and/or registrations and be treated as the adoption of a new mark or marks.
 Moreover, reduction in the goods and services with which a mark is used can lead to partial abandonment (just as expansion of use can potentially lead to new infringement risks).